iranziprince01/budget-tracking-system/README.md

 Open your browser and visit http://localhost:3000 to access the Budget Tracking System.

 ## Usage
 Upon accessing the application, create an account or log in to an existing account.
 Navigate through the dashboard to add expenses, manage income, view reports, and customize categories.
-Could you make sure regular updates of financial data to maintain accurate records!
+Could you make sure regular updates of financial data to maintain accurate records?

 ## Technologies Used
 - **Node.js**: Backend server environment.